SarahAKhan/sarah-hydejack/_volunteer/manjeet.md

 {:.figcaption}

 ## Skills & Impact
-In this work, I built the product development process from the ground up, inclusive of sourcing manufacturing resources.
+I built the product development process from the ground up, inclusive of sourcing manufacturing resources.
 This involvement enabled a revenue stream that could further expand Manjeet Sarkar's reach and message.
 It allowed me to apply my past experience in a capacity that broadens it towards product lifecycle development.